What is cash flow?

 If you use accounting software, you will be able to create a cash flow statement using the program.
 Besides using this document for managing cash flow, it usually is included in business plans when seeking business finance from a bank.

 Once you complete your cash flow statement, you can look for problems and plan ahead.
 In some months you might have more cash going out than coming in.
 Once you spot the problem you can take steps to prepare.

 Get control of credit with policies and procedures

-An important part of cash flow management includes controlling how and when credit is granted.
+An important part of implemening good cash flow management includes controlling how and when credit is granted.
 In effect, customers are borrowing money from you when you give them credit.
 If you have customers who are consistently slow in paying their invoices, you will want to find a way to speed up their payments, change their credit terms or find new customers who are more reliable so you can get paid on time.
 It will also help by making it easy for customers to pay you.
 For example, excepting credit cards will make it possible for some customers to pay you sooner.

 When taking on new customers, credit policies and procedures will prevent late payments and bad debts.
 Make sure new customers complete a credit application that includes at least three references.
 Contact these references to determine if the new customer is a reliable payer.
 Good cash flow management begins with effective credit policies and procedures.

 Take action to get paid faster

 There are several steps you can take to get paid faster.
 You should invoice for products and services immediately.
 If you don’t send an invoice right away, it sends the wrong message to your customers.
 Due dates on invoices should be prominent and clear.
 Follow up quickly and contact customers when invoices are overdue.
 When invoices are seriously overdue, a collections agency can help you get your money faster and improve your cash flow management.